gusye1234/pept3/README.md

 ```

 You should get the identical result as the *Get Started in CLI* section.
-The script `finetune_demo.py` will demonstrate the process of how `StuMS` working inside python.
+The script `finetune_demo.py` will demonstrate the process of how `TFP` working inside python.

 ## Input Format

-StuMS expect a tab-delimited file format as the input, just like [Percolator](https://github.com/percolator/percolator/wiki/Interface#pintsv-tab-delimited-file-format).
+TFP expect a tab-delimited file format as the input, just like [Percolator](https://github.com/percolator/percolator/wiki/Interface#pintsv-tab-delimited-file-format).
 Each row should contains features associated with a single PSM:

 ```
 SpecId <tab> Label <tab> ScanNr <tab> matched_ions <tab> matched_inten <tab> ...
 Charge <tab> <tab> Peptide <tab>
 ```

-For StuMS, the input tab file should at least include those fields:
+For TFP, the input tab file should at least include those fields:

 * `SpecId`(any type): **Unique** id for each PSM.
 * `ScanNr`(any type): Same meaning as the [Percolator](https://github.com/percolator/percolator/wiki/Interface#pintsv-tab-delimited-file-format).